The Tale of the Duelling Neurosurgeons by Sam Kean.

 Altogether, I found it a good primer on the science and history of neurology, for a casual reader, and the notes and such at the back offer plenty more places to dig for interesting information.
 (Where the library has any of these rather specialised books might be another matter, alas.)
 Best of all, it never feels like a lecture; the tone is warm, and the author finds the best in people and theories rather than mocking previous insights that turned out to be wrong.
 Which is wise, since we don’t understand the brain yet, and all of this may yet be overturned again…

-Guest post contributed by Bibliophibian Inc. A European freelancer by trade, this blog’s author regularly reviews books and is a slush reader for Lightspeed.
+This guest post was contributed by Bibliophibian Inc. A European freelancer by trade, this blog’s author regularly reviews books and is a slush reader for Lightspeed.
 Check out more of her posts and reviews on her blog.